Nuitka/Nuitka-website/doc/doc/roadmap.rst

    we got almost through, with only very few, and probably unimportant errors.

--  There is a lack of integration of compiled and uncompiled generators with each other, this needs porting still.

 -  Attribute lookups for types with a generic one need to update that code path, they will be much slower in 3.11 until we do that.
 That breaks the performance.
 Probably not happening before 1.6 though as we want to cleanup the code, potentially sharing improvements by generating code variants rather that duplicating stuff.

--  And and execute Python 3.11 test suite in a compatible way with 3.11

--  MSVC in debug mode hates the Python headers, probably because they can not longer be used outside of C11 mode, and C++0x is not compatible enough for it.
-We might have to require newer MSVC and implement C11 mode for the new enough Windows SDK that allows it.

 ************************
  Nuitka-Python (public)
 ************************

 This is currently under way and not yet described here.
 The current Nuitka release has support for using it.
-Most work is focused on Linux with Python 2.7 as well as Windows with Python 3.9 now with the aim of getting it capable to statically compile, avoiding extension modules and DLL usages.
+Most work is focused on the aim of getting it capable to statically compile, avoiding extension modules and DLL usages.

 **********************
  Performance (public)